Ximene Trencavel- 17th July 1355

 ‘Nevertheless we need someone like him, someone with power, influence and wealth’

-Ximene frowned… this was something she did not want to hear.
+Ximene frowned… the second time Don Fernandino had raised it!
+Something she did not want to hear.

 By the end of the fourth week the Estevan declared his task complete.